 The program relies on your medical records and scores “severity points” of your injuries, looks at the lawyer’s (if any) reputation involved in the case, analyzes the accident location and then determines your settlement range.

-Each insurance company puts its own value on Colossus’ answer.
-If the insurance adjuster on the case is inexperienced, there are some companies who exactly follow the calculation.
+Each insurance company puts its own value on Colossus’s answer.
+If the insurance adjuster on the case is inexperienced, there are some companies that exactly follow the calculation.
 Other companies only use the value as a guideline to assist an adjuster who will make the final call on the insurance company’s offer, and almost always in the insurance company’s favor.

 - muscle spasms